Webinar | How Will Microbiome Reshape Anti-Aging Skin Care in 2026 Register Here

 Despite spending billions of dollars, Uber wasn’t making progress and was quite behind its competitors.

 One of the prime reasons is the infamous Arizona Crash.
-After that Uber had to halt all the on-road activity for all four locations including San Francisco.
-And when they started again, the competitors were already far ahead then Uber.
+After that, Uber had to halt on-road activity at all four locations, including San Francisco.
+And when they started again, the competitors were already far ahead of Uber.

-The truth of the day is Uber is still not making a profit and the company has been facing huge losses.
-In 2019, even with $14.1 billion in earnings, the company suffered a loss of $8.6 billion which was almost 3x more than in 2018.
+The truth of the day is Uber is still not making a profit, and the company has been facing huge losses.
+In 2019, even with $14.1 billion in earnings, the company suffered a $8.6 billion loss, almost 3x the 2018 loss

-The pressure from investors and the shortage of funds led Uber to sell its self-driving unit, Uber ATG, to Aurora for $4 billion or say a 26% stake in Aurora along with a board seat for its CEO, Dara Khosrowshahi.
+The pressure from investors and the shortage of funds led Uber to sell its self-driving unit, Uber ATG, to Aurora for $4 billion, or a 26% stake in Aurora along with a board seat for its CEO, Dara Khosrowshahi.

-The interesting part is Uber further made an additional investment of $400 million in Aurora.
+The interesting part is that Uber also invested an additional $400 million in Aurora.
 This acquisition increased Aurora’s valuation to $10 billion.

-Aurora already has a name in the autonomous vehicle industry along with other startups like Zoox, AutoX, Argo.ai, etc. And with Uber’s ATG, it would surely get an edge in self-driving.
+Aurora already has a name in the autonomous vehicle industry, along with other startups such as Zoox, AutoX, and Argo.ai.
+And with Uber’s ATG, it would surely get an edge in self-driving.

 Now the question is – What did Uber have to offer Aurora?